 The IELTS Listening test has got four segments and each section bearing ten questions.
 The questions will be in the same sequence as the information in the recording; which means the answer to the first question will be recorded before the second question.

 Types of recording

-The first two sections, section 1 and 2 will deal about "everyday, social situations." in the first section, there will be a conversation between two speakers (may be a conversation dealing with travel arrangements.
-However, in the second section, only one person will speak (which could be about any random social topic). in section 3 and section 4, the listening test will deal with educational and training situations. for example, in section 3, there might be a conversation between two university students in discussion which maybe is guided by a tutor. in the fourth section, however, only one person will speak about the topic of academic subject.
+The first two sections, section one and two will deal with "every day, social situations." in the first section, there will be a conversation between two speakers (maybe a conversation dealing with travel arrangements.
+However, in the second section, only one person will speak (which could be about any random social topic).
+In section 3 and section 4, the listening test will deal with educational and training situations. for example, in section 3, there might be a conversation between two university students in a discussion which maybe is guided by a tutor. in the fourth section, however, only one person will speak about the topic of an academic subject.